aletheaaa/Facility-Booking-System/README.md

 Import the SQL scripts, each stored in each of the simple microservices.
 There are 4 SQL scripts to import: BookingLogs, Payment, Room, and Notification.
 Ensure that MySQL is on your local computer.

 ## Running with Docker
-Alternatively, you can run the entire back-end using docker in one command, `docker compose up --build`.
+Run the entire back-end using docker in one command, `docker compose up --build`.

 ## Access to Front-End UI
 To run the web application, run this code in the terminal, `npm run dev`.